-First, Herlanda was concerned with Amanda’s ability to comprehend what was being read in each lesson, because she struggled with answering questions listed after the story.
-They took their time with each of the questions, and Herlanda would assist Amanda with tricks of how to go back within the story to find the answer.
-These tricks included finding matching words listed in the question and in the story to answer the question, understanding that the questions may be listed in the order the story was written, and using the headers of different sections to be guided to the correct answers.
+Herlanda helped Amanda to improve her comprehension skills in several ways.
+They took their time with each of the post-story questions, and Herlanda showed Amanda how to go back within the story to find the answer.
+Amanda also learned how to find matching words listed in the question and in the story to answer the question, understanding that the questions may be listed in the order the story was written, and using the headers of different sections to be guided to the correct answers.
 Herlanda also helped Amanda with her math literacy to give her greater understanding of what she was reading.